A cat’s journey to find the meaning of her name leads her from her Kyoto home to the pine trees at the foot of Mount Hiei.

 (A collage is a work of art created by gluing bits of paper, fabric, scraps, photographs, or other materials to a flat surface, often combining the imagery with painting and drawing.
 Young has cited the collage designs of Henri Matisse as a major influence on his work.)

 “It’s easier to change around, nothing is permanently pasted down,” Young said.
 “It’s flexible and alive.
 With other mediums you often get tight too quickly, then you get attached to it and it’s hard to change.
 Collage was something I used for sketching in the past.
 Now I use it to finish my work.”

-Conversely, he drew pencil thumbnails in his sketchbook to get the idea formation process going for Wabi Sabi.
-When he begins to work on an actual collage illustration, Young will place an item such as “a piece of bow” on the paper, and adds from there.
+Conversely, he drew pencil thumbnails in his sketchbook to get the idea formation process going for Wabi-Sabi.
+When he begins to work on an actual collage illustration, Young will place an item such as “a piece of a bow” on the paper and adds from there.
 For this he keeps several boxes of scraps, ribbons, colored tissue — arranged in color schemes.

 “I work flat until they are arranged in a way that’s satisfactory, then I’ll fix them to the paper with a little dab of Gluestick on the corner so the pieces won’t fly all over the place.

 “It’s really play.
 You don’t get down to make something firm until the [pieces] start to talk to you.
 Then you listen. ”

 “Illustrating children’s books is like making a movie,” Young said.
 “You’re making a series of pictures that tell a story.
 Those pictures are also like words made by you to layout the moods.